zyuexi2/zyuexi2/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning Statistics at BYU
+- 🤔 I’m looking forward to learn more about data science

 <!--
 **zyuexi2/zyuexi2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.